opengento/magento2-gdpr/README.md

 ## Settings

-Configuration for this module is located in 'Stores > Configuration > Customers > Customer Configuration > Privacy (GDPR)'.
+The configuration for this module is located in 'Stores > Configuration > Customers > Customer Configuration > Privacy (GDPR)'.
 The settings are divided as following:

 * General Settings